allegro/bigflow/docs/monitoring.md

 ![Dataflow logs details](./images/Beam_filter_logs.png)

 However, very often worker logs don't show all the details.
-Very useful is to open them via Log Explorer and then delete the filter there and add only the job id.
+Very useful is to open them via Log Explorer and then deleting all the filters and adding only the job id.
 After that, we can find all the possible information which we want.

 ![Dataflow logs details](./images/Dataflow_open_in_log_explorer.png)